agungf/phonebook/README.md

 ## Custom rules / Beta release limitation

 - Run on developemnt mode
-- 'Demo' user can't be deleted
+- 'Dem	o' user can't be deleted
 - Only admin can manage the phonebook
 - Users register or logging using Facebook ot twitter account can not manage the phonebook

 ## Todo

--  run on production mode wich is minified and optimized documents ans assets
+-  run on production mode which is minified and optimized documents and assets